 The goals of this project can be summarised as follows:

 Development of a dynamic computer simulation model able to validly simulate Austria’s population for up to 50 years.

-As the resulting model not only poses the basis for all other subprojects of Burden of Disease, but also for most research in Project 5, it is not possible to decide which modelling technique will be the most suitable one right from the start.
-Hence not only one, but a series of different population models are developed, tested, compared and finally summarised in a handbook – the “Generic Population Concept” (GEPOC).
+As the resulting model not only poses the basis for all other subprojects of Burden of Disease, but also for most research in Project 5, it was not possible to decide which modelling technique will be the most suitable one right from the start.
+Hence not only one, but a series of different population models were developed, tested, compared and finally summarised in a handbook – the “Generic Population Concept” (GEPOC).

 Development of a prognostic simulation model for the level of morbidity in Austria.

-Test the tools on certain (multiple) diseases.
+Tests of the tools on certain (multiple) diseases.